bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-20-building-lasting-love.md

 <div class="verse">
 <span class="verse-number">💎 Verse 15</span>
-<p class="verse-text">Handle money as a team with regular discussions about spending, saving, and financial goals, avoiding secret purchases or financial decisions that affect you both.</p>
+<p class="verse-text">Handle money as a team with regular discussions about spending, saving, and financial goals, avoiding secret purchases or financial decisions that affect you both.
+Develop mind connection through understanding each other's thought patterns, emotional triggers, and communication styles - this deep mental intimacy creates unbreakable bonds beyond physical attraction and allows you to support each other through any challenge.</p>
 </div>

 <div class="verse">